oicr-gsi/dimsum/README.md

 ## Build/Run

-Maven is configured to automatically install Node modules via `npm`, compile TypeScript via `tsc`, and include requirements from both in the Java build.
+Maven is configured to automatically run `npm` to install node modules, compile and package TypeScript via `tsc` and `webpack`, and include requirements from both in the Java build.

 Build runnable `.jar` file: `mvn clean package`